Pebble Mill Studios: General interest

 The Clothes Show, Gardeners World, local music programme Look!
 Hear!, On the House a series on DIY where an entire house was built from the foundations up and the work done inside the house presented by Harry Greene and Pattie Coldwell.
 Countryfile, Farming, Kick Start, Junior Kick Start.
 Pebble Mill also developed lifestyle programming with Style Challenge and To Buy or Not to Buy.

 BBC Birmingham was also responsible for a popular BBC2 programme for much of the 1970s-1990s the Snooker programme Pot Black, which was generally shown most Fridays throughout the year at 9pm on BBC 2.

 Drama

 Throughout its 35-year history Pebble Mill productions of BBC drama was extensive.

 Morgan's Boy, Rose for Winter, Jane Eyre, Fosdyke Saga, Airbase, Tycoon, Bird of Prey, and A Very Peculiar Practice (first series).
 Owen MD, Lord Peter Wimsey played by Ian Carmichael, and Diary of a Madman.
-Episodes of Z-Cars, The Moonstone, The Roses of Eyam, Prometheus, Sophia and Constance,Second City Firsts, The Battle of Waterloo starring Warren Clarke, Poldark, Martin Chuzzelwit, and Angels, Shakespeare plays, Dalziel and Pascoe, and Vanity Fair (1987).
+Episodes of Z-Cars, The Moonstone, The Roses of Eyam, Prometheus: The Life of Balzac, Sophia and Constance,Second City Firsts, The Battle of Waterloo starring Warren Clarke, Poldark, Martin Chuzzelwit, and Angels, Shakespeare plays, Dalziel and Pascoe, and Vanity Fair (1987).